Scope

 Input

-Connect the signals you want to visualize.
-You can have up to 96 input ports.
+Connect the signals that you want to visualize.
+The block can have up to 96 input ports.
 Input signals can have these characteristics:

 Type — Continuous (sample-based) or discrete (sample-based and frame-based).

-Data type — Any data type that Simulink supports.
+Data type — Any data type that the software supports.
 See Data Types Supported by Simulink.

-This block accepts fixed-point input, but converts it to
+This block accepts fixed-point input signals but converts the signal to

 Input Limitations